 - Workforce Analytics: Identify how your staff is being utilized by looking at consumer traffic patterns

-- Customer Driven Marketing: Identify what your consumers are interested in and send them only information about products they be delighted to see improving customer retention and customer engagement
+- Customer-Driven Marketing: Identify what your consumers are interested in and send them only information about products they be delighted to see improving customer retention and customer engagement

 - Improve Post Sales Customer Interactions: Analyze patterns to determine what was purchased and follow up with relevant campaigns and services